11 Jan – 26 Apr 2025

 Aïda Muluneh

-New work from acclaimed Ethiopian artist Aïda Muluneh and seven UK photographers feature in this major exhibition at Impressions Gallery.
+New work from acclaimed Ethiopian artist Aïda Muluneh and seven UK photographers featured in this major exhibition at Impressions Gallery in Bradford, and across the UK.

 About the exhibition

-Nationhood: Memory and Hope is an outstanding collection of new photography celebrating the diversity of the UK in 2025.
-Curated by Anne McNeill, Director of Bradford’s Impressions Gallery, it opens during the launch weekend of Bradford 2025 – helping to kick off our year as UK City of Culture.
+Nationhood: Memory and Hope was an outstanding collection of new photography celebrating the diversity of the UK in 2025.
+Curated by Anne McNeill, Director of Bradford’s Impressions Gallery, it opened during the launch weekend of Bradford 2025 – helping to kick off our year as UK City of Culture.

-Nationhood: Memory and Hope offers a wealth of insights into the UK’s four nations today, exploring how we each try and shape both our identities and our communities to make the world a better place.
+Nationhood: Memory and Hope offered a wealth of insights into the UK’s four nations in 2025, exploring how we each try and shape both our identities and our communities to make the world a better place.

-The centrepiece of the exhibition is The Necessity of Seeing, a major new collection of constructed images by Ethiopian photographer Aïda Muluneh.
-Shot through her surrealist lens at iconic locations in Bradford, Belfast, Cardiff and Glasgow, Muluneh’s new work reveals the overlooked stories, forgotten histories and quiet moments that shape who we are.
+The centrepiece of the exhibition was The Necessity of Seeing, a major new collection of constructed images by Ethiopian photographer Aïda Muluneh.
+Shot through her surrealist lens at iconic locations in Bradford, Belfast, Cardiff and Glasgow, Muluneh’s new work revealed the overlooked stories, forgotten histories and quiet moments that shape who we are.

-First seen on billboards around Bradford in autumn 2024, the exhibition also presents A Portrait of Us, Muluneh’s potent black and white photographs of unsung community heroes from the same four cities.
+First seen on billboards around Bradford in autumn 2024, the exhibition also presented A Portrait of Us, Muluneh’s potent black and white photographs of unsung community heroes from the same four cities.

 About Aïda Muluneh